WireRecon/Detection-Engineering/yara/docs/MAL_WIN_InnoSetup_Delphi_FreemakeDecoy_OverlayLike.md

 ## False Positives / Limitations

-**False positives:** Low.
-Legitimate Freemake or Inno Setup installers will not present a failed Authenticode signature.
-The combination of Inno Setup internals, Freemake identity, and embedded Piriform/Avast certificate material is specific to this dropper family.
+**False positives:** Possible.
+The rule will match any Inno Setup 5.5.7 installer bundling Freemake Video Converter identity strings, including legitimate installers.
+What distinguishes this sample is a failed Authenticode signature combined with an overlay-heavy structure consistent with an embedded payload — neither trait is fully enforceable in YARA.
+The `not pe.is_signed` gate reduces noise but does not verify signature validity, only absence.
+Correlate with signature validity and overlay size via external telemetry before alerting.

 **Limitations:** If a future variant changes the lure identity (different software masquerade) while keeping the Inno Setup framework, the `$freemake*` clause will not fire.
 The `$inno_data` and `$inno_msg` markers are version-specific to Inno Setup 5.5.x — a build using a different version would require updated version strings.